No. 6 Wichita State rolls past Charleston

+Shaquille Morris did a little bit of everything, just like his coach wants.

-Shaquille Morris scored 18 points and grabbed 10 rebounds, and No. 6 Wichita State rolled past visiting College of Charleston 81-63 Monday at Charles Koch Arena in Wichita, Kansas.
+Morris scored 18 points and grabbed 10 rebounds, and No. 6 Wichita State rolled past visiting College of Charleston 81-63 on Monday night at Charles Koch Arena in Wichita, Kan.

 The Shockers broke open the game midway through the first half and cruised to their second straight blowout victory to open the season.
 Wichita State has won its first two games by an average margin of 35 points.

-Conner Frankamp ignited a Wichita State run with a 3-pointer at the 12-minute mark of the first half.
-Wichita State ran off nine straight points and started to pull away late in the first half.
+Conner Frankamp ignited a Wichita State run with a 3-pointer with 12 minutes left in the first half.
+The Shockers ran off nine straight points and started to pull away late in the first half.

 Morris scored from the inside and out, knocking down a high-arching 3-pointer from the top of the arc that put the Shockers in front of 38-19 with 2:41 left before halftime.
 Two minutes later, Morris drained another 3-pointer that sent Wichita State into halftime with a 47-22 lead.